 Ecklonia radiata kelp, also called North Island Kelp

-Kelp is the best natural source of iodine available and generally a positive alternative to salt.
+Kelp is the regarded as the best natural source of iodine available and generally, a positive substitute for salt.
 Kelp contains less sodium than salt, yet tastes salty and also provides additional minerals required by the human body.
 Kombu is the Japanese name for kelp.
 In Japan, Kelp is presented as a strip used to make dashi, a broth that serves as a base for many soups.
-In New Zealand and many other non-Asian countries, kelp is presented as a seasoning because it more compatible with western methods of food preparation and you need so little to get your iodine RDI (Recommended Daily Intake).
+In New Zealand and many other non-Asian countries, we offer kelp as a seasoning which is easier to incorporate in western meal preparation.
+You only need a small amount of kelp to get your iodine RDI (Recommended Daily Intake).

-All brown seaweed are rich in iodine, with kelp being the richest of these.
-Iodine is key to a healthy metabolism and has a direct impact on all the body systems.
-Kelp is so strong in iodine that less than 1/4 tsp per day is sufficient to meet the 'recommended daily intake' (RDI) suggested for the maintenance of body functions.
-Pacific Harvest prepares kelp as a seasoning for ease of use and because of the small amount required to maintain health.
+All brown seaweeds are rich in iodine, with kelp being the richest of these.
+Iodine is key to a healthy metabolism and has a direct impact on all the body’s systems.
+Kelp has such a high iodine concentration that less than 1/4 tsp per day is sufficient to meet the ‘recommended daily intake’ (RDI).
+Pacific Harvest offers kelp seasoning , an easy to use format to ensure you can regulate the amount you consume.